 Loan consolidation is used particularly for unsecured debt like credit card debt as well as very large loans such as student loans.
 Debt consolidation or loan consolidation can be done through a bank, credit card company, or credit union, however in some cases of more severe debt problems, individuals may need to contact separate private lenders or mortgage companies.

-When opting for loan consolidation for debt management gather information about all the types available to you and consult with a professional about the best way forward.
+When looking for debt consolidation options, gather information about all the types available to you and consult with a professional about the best way forward.

 1. Debt Settlement Agencies

 These companies specialize in negotiation with creditors to improve the terms of an existing loan/s to make it easier for you to cover the amount.
 These agencies also try to convince creditors of larger partially paid loans to accept a lump sum rather than face the eventuality that no money at all would be recovered if the debtor declares insolvency.

 Always be wary of companies asking you for fees before contacting your creditor and creating a finance plan for the loan.

 In the case of a balance transfer, you gather money into a single account to pay off your loans or you use a single line of credit in most cases to pay off the majority of your debt such as using a home equity loan.

 In this instance, a debt counseling agency or advisor will help you formulate a plan to mobilize your assets and manage your finances more effectively to pay off your existing creditors.
 These agencies will also negotiate with your creditors on your behalf to increase the loan repayment term or in some cases to reduce the interest rate payable.

 When choosing the path of loan consolidation as a debt management strategy, you need to halt the accumulation of new debt as far as possible by eliminating paying through credit cards and by keeping a stricter check and balance of your expenses.
 You can look up debt consolidation tips or other educational material on how to formulate a budget and stick to it and how to invest more effectively for a more secure financial future.